 Makary's point is that patients have no way of knowing whether they are in the hands of a competent doctor or a Dr. Hodad.
 Medical students who barely pass, or who have untreated substance abuse or psychiatric problems, also become doctors and receive a license to practice -- with little or no accountability.
 Doctors with known substance abuse problems may not be allowed to drive their cars, but they are still allowed to wield scalpels and prescribe potentially lethal drugs.
 Makary writes:

 After we doctors graduate from medical school, the government, via state medical boards, pretty much gives us a pass to do whatever we want....
 After ...
 I got my license based on a 70-per-cent-or-higher passing score on my board exam, I was literally licensed to do anything in medicine -- perform brain surgery, prescribe chemotherapy, remove varicose veins, or do electric-shock therapy for psychiatric disorders ...
 I can legally do anything.The issue is not only a small percentage of incompetent physicians, but also the "Wild West" attitude endemic in the culture and practice of medicine.
 Much has been written about the conditions under which young doctors are trained: brutal work hours; little sleep; inadequate support; even psychological abuse.
 The conditions are such that it is often impossible for them to deliver even adequate care.
 Makary writes about one night when he was an intern at D.C.
 General Hospital, trying to handle twelve emergency cases all at once.
 He called his chief resident for help and got shouted at for his pains.
-He then did his best on his own, with the help of a medical student; two of the patients died.
+He then did his best on his own, with the help of a medical student, but two of the patients died.
 He mentions other cases where patients died because the intern on duty was spread too thin.
 So when he also cites a study claiming that one in four hospitalized patients experience some kind of harm due to medical error, the surprise is not that the number is so high, but that it is so low.

 Makary quit his medical training after one of his own patients came to grief despite his best efforts to prevent her having the entirely unnecessary procedure that harmed her.
 He says: